 (For this to be an accurate translation of \cref{n:FM-IM-one-model}, we should quotient the above set by equivalence modulo $\T$; however, our discussion works equally well without quotienting.) \end{remark}

-The end result of this section (\cref{t:characterization-ultrafilters}) is, given a Boolean doctrine $\P \colon \C\op \to \BA$, a characterization of the families of the form $(F_X^{(M,\m)})_{X \in \C}$ for $(M,\m)$ varying among the propositional models of $\P$, at least in the case where the base category $\C$ is small: as we will prove, these families are captured axiomatically by the notion of a \emph{universal ultrafilter}.
+The end result of this section (\cref{t:characterization-ultrafilters}) is, given a Boolean doctrine $\P \colon \C\op \to \BA$ with $\C$ small, a characterization of the families of the form $(F_X^{(M,\m)})_{X \in \C}$ for $(M,\m)$ varying among the propositional models of $\P$: as we will prove, these families are captured axiomatically by the notion of a \emph{universal ultrafilter}.